 Although cocoa is their main source, most people in Humjibre also find alternative strategies to supplement their incomes between cocoa harvests.
 Entrepreneurship is common, and many people take part in several trades.
 Common occupations include traders, teachers, taxi drivers, seamstress/tailors, and hairdressers.

-Housing in the BAB District demonstrates a mix of both old and new styles.
+Housing demonstrates a mix of both old and new styles.
 Walking through Humjibre, some homes are built using dried mud bricks and thatched roofs and others with cement construction blocks and aluminum.
 The typical compound house has an enclosed courtyard, which leads to a number of rooms that often house many members of the extended family.

 Communal labor is used to construct and renovate public infrastructure ensuring ownership by all members of the community.
 Buildings such as the Humjibre Community Library and Community Center were both constructed using communal labor.